 A few practitioners will be highlighted as Common Foundations “champions” by CCEDNet during 2020 to demonstrate how the Common Foundations can be used with clients and within organizations to measure the impact of social innovations.

-Upcoming Webinar - Common Foundations for Impact Professionals
+Watch the Webinar - Common Foundations for Impact Professionals

 Common Foundations: Learning Packages

 Learn about the Common Foundations of Impact measurement and take away practical insights into planning, measuring, and communicating your impact.
 There are two ways to learn.